Austio/learning/ElasticSearch/relevant-search/relevant-search.md

 ###### Analyzing BestFields

+ - best_fields is useful for when you want to create lopsided rankings where one field dominates others, follwed by another.

 Without help from us through boosting, best_fields can be unintuitive because
  - field scores don't reliably line up.
 You can't reliably compare two different fields (directors.name vs case.name) becuase they have different term frequency, document lengths and idf.
    - because they don't line up, 2 could be a terrible score or director.name but .2 a great one for cast.name but director.name will win out of the box